RayHightower/RayHightower.com/_posts/2017-03-13-technology-in-a-flat-world.markdown

 _The World is Flat_ by [Thomas L. Friedman](http://www.thomaslfriedman.com/) was published in 2005 and rapidly became a bestseller.
 Friedman defines a flat world as one where intellectual work and intellectual capital can be created anywhere and delivered anywhere.

 How does a business decision-maker lead a team to benefit from flatness?
-A few throught-provoking ideas are presented here.
+A few thought-provoking ideas are presented here.

 <!--more-->